We will continue to search for and resolve not only long-standing social issues but also new or latent issues

 greatly to this performance.

-A track diagnosis support system we developed aims to save manpower by
+We developed and have completed delivery of a track diagnosis support system that aims to save manpower by

-and studies to contribute to medical and health applications of microwave
+studies to contribute to medical and health applications of microwave and plasma technology.
+We are also

 Initiatives with existing businesses